framedsc/Sitesource/markdown/GameGuides/DOOM.md

 ## Troubleshooting

-First, run the camera tools as administrator. **IF everything's fine, then you don't need to apply the steps below.**
+First, run the camera tools as administrator. **IF everything works, then you don't need to follow the steps below.**

 1. **Running the tools as administrator**
 	* Right click on `DOOMx64.exe` go to `Properties > Compatibility`